chlobear8/SpaceTravelApi.Solution/README.md

 Richelle --
-Chloe - I haven't pushed yet, there's two errors in chloe2 branch.
-I was working on creating a dropdown menu that allows users to select an image from a database.
-Thought it would be cool on the splash page.
-Mike -
-  - Added a Destination details view, it is super basic.
-  - Also added a details route to the Destination controller Najma - Header styling for destinations page.
+Chloe - BUGFIX/ last nights work broke.
+Added AI generated images and working on getting them in a column style on the left side.
+Sizing needs to be done.
+Mike - WIP destinations detail view, shows images.
+Looked into identity/scaffolding for future BUGFIX Najma - WIP hovering over image for book now/rather than a button

+Note to Richelle-- nothing new is pushed since we are all still working on some bugs.
+Mostly all CSS based stuff so nothing to crazy going on <3

 # Notes/ ToDo: